 The LCBO is a provincial government enterprise reporting to the Minister of Finance.

-The LCBO is accountable to its stakeholders in a number of ways, including:
+The LCBO is committed to transparency and is accountable to its stakeholders in several ways:

 The LCBO has a Board of up to 11 members.
 They are appointed by the Lieutenant-Governor, through Orders-in-Council, on the recommendation of the Premier and the Minister of Finance.
 Members are appointed for a term of up to five years and terms can be renewed.
 There are regular monthly Board meetings.